 When the water is boiling remove the jars from the oven and fill the jars to right below the threads for the lid.
 Run a knife around the inside of the jar a couple of times to remove any air bubbles.
 Do this gently as to not create more air bubbles!
 Put the lid on the jars and place in the boiling water for 20 minutes.

 Remove the jars from the boiling water and place onto the dishtowel lined sheet pan and set aside to cool.
 You should hear popping after some time; that is the sound of the jars sealing.
 After all the jars are completely cooled check to make sure they are all sealed.
 You will know they are sealed when you push down on the lid and it doesn’t bounce back.
 If some jars don’t seal just put them in the fridge and use first.
+They are fine to use after letting sit for one week, but three weeks is best.
 The rest can go on the shelf for a year if they last that long!

 I love to use our Chicago Giardiniera on pizza.
 I simply can’t eat pizza without something spicy on the top!
 Our Neapolitan Pizza hands-on classes can get your pizza skills up to snuff.
 We even have one for teens: Jr. Chef Deep Dish Pizza Party!